Thomas Gandey: 2010 - current: Thomas Gandey

-Gandey has been producing records and providing vocals under his own name since 2010.
+Gandey has been producing records and providing vocals under his own name since 2010 and as a producer and engineer for many other artists.
 He released further tracks on his 'home' label Southern Fried Records, German house/techno label Get Physical Music and on BBC Radio 1 DJ/producers Andy George & Jaymo's Moda Black.
 He has provided vocals for producers including Hot Since 82, Blond:ish and German Brigante.

-He was also a writer and producer for the 11-times Lucille Lortell Awards nominated Imelda Marcos musical Here Lies Love, created by David Byrne and Fatboy Slim, and worked as a producer, programmer and keyboardist on Jeff Wayne's Musical Version of The War of the Worlds – The New Generation; a project, also featuring Gary Barlow and Liam Neeson.
+He was also a writer and producer for the 11-times Lucille Lortell Awards nominated Imelda Marcos musical Here Lies Love, created by David Byrne and Fatboy Slim, and worked as a producer, programmer and keyboardist on Jeff Wayne's Musical Version of The War of the Worlds – The New Generation; a project, also featuring Gary Barlow and Liam Neeson. and continues to tour as keyboardist in the Arena Tours since 2012 up to the 2025 tour.

 In 2012, he created a guest mix for Annie Nightingale's long running BBC Radio 1 show.

 He has provided vocals for a track on UK house music producer Huxley's debut album Blurred, called "Never Easy", released in October 2014.